 ACTEAZ has tax exempt status for federal income tax purposes but we are not eligible for charitable deductions.
 We are 501 C6 which is not eligible.

-ACTEAZ is considered a “Business League/Trade Association of person having a common business interest and not to engage in regular business of a kind ordinarily carried on for profit.
+ACTEAZ is considered a “Business League/Trade Association” of person having a common business interest and not to engage in regular business of a kind ordinarily carried on for profit.

 Clarification, If the question is asked.